Today's Articles

 Kofi Atta Annan was born in the Kofandros section of Kumasi on the Gold Coast (now Ghana).
 His twin sister Efua Atta, who died in 1991, shared the middle name Atta, which in the Akan means 'twin'; his mother was Victoria Annan, and his father was Henry Reginald Annan.
 Annan was born into Ashanti and Fante aristocratic families; their grandfathers and uncle were tribal chiefs.

 In 1965, Annan married Titi Alakija; they divorced in 1983, and they had two children.
-In 1984 he married Nane Maria Annan, the daughter of Gunnar Lagergren.
+In 1984, he married Nane Maria Annan, Gunnar Lagergren's daughter.

 From 1974 to 1976, he worked as the Director of Tourism in Ghana.
-In 1980 he became the head of personnel for the UN High Commission for Refugees (UNHCR) office in Geneva.
-In 1983 he became the director of administrative management services of the UN Secretariat in New York.
-In the late 1980s, Annan was appointed as an Assistant Secretary-General of the UN in Human Resources, Management and Security Coordinator, Program Planning, Budget and Finance, and Controller and Peacekeeping Operations.
+In 1980, he became the head of personnel for the UN High Commission for Refugees (UNHCR) office in Geneva.
+In 1983, he became the director of administrative management services at the UN Secretariat in New York.
+In the late 1980s, Annan was appointed Assistant Secretary-General of the UN in Human Resources, Management and Security Coordinator, Program Planning, Budget and Finance, and Controller and Peacekeeping Operations.
 When the UN Secretary-General established the Department of Peacekeeping Operations (DPKO) in 1992, Annan was appointed to the new department as Deputy to the then Under-Secretary-General, where he assumed the office of USG DPKO in March 1993.

 He was head of peacekeeping during the battle of Somalia and the resulting collapse of the UNOSOM II peacekeeping mission and the Rwandan Genocide of 1994.
 In August 1995, while Boutros-Ghali was unreachable on an airplane, Annan instructed United Nations officials to "relinquish for a limited period of time their authority to veto air strikes in Bosnia."
 This move allowed NATO forces to conduct Operation Deliberate Force and made him a favorite of the United States.
 Annan served as Under-Secretary-General from March 1994 to October 1995.
 He was appointed a Special Representative of the Secretary-General to the former Yugoslavia, serving for five months before returning to his duties as Under-Secretary-General in April 1996.